Mobility-Aware Resource Allocation for mmWave IAB Networks: A Multi-Agent Reinforcement Learning Approach: Conclusion

 \section{Conclusion}

 In this article, we have investigated the resource allocation problem in mmWave 5G IAB networks where user mobility and random obstructions caused by mobile obstacles produce strong network dynamics.
-Indeed, they generate short-lived access links and link-failure statistics that vary across different regions of the same service area.
-Leveraging these local network behaviors, we have proposed an MARL-based approach that splits a combinatorial monolithic SARL problem, characterized by huge network state and action spaces, into smaller problems managed by different MARL agents located at IAB-nodes.
+Indeed, they generate short-lived access links and link-failure statistics that vary across different regions of the service area.
+Leveraging such scattered network behaviors, we have proposed an MARL-based approach that splits a combinatorial monolithic SARL problem, characterized by huge network state and action spaces, into smaller problems managed by different MARL agents.

-Through the cooperation among these MARL agents, we have developed a resource allocation framework that can coordinate link interference, monitor IAB-node buffer levels, and capture network dynamics.
-We have designed different MARL setups for full-duplex and half-duplex node operations.
-Moreover, we have provided a communication and coordination scheme for the training procedure that can solve potential feasibility issues (e.g., temporal dynamics) of real systems.
-The results of our numerical tests have shown that our MARL-based scheme can achieve good throughput performance without significantly harming the network fairness.
+Through the cooperation among MARL agents, the developed resource allocation approach can coordinate link interference and data caching on IAB-nodes, and capture network dynamics.
+We have designed different MARL setups for FD and HD node operations.
+Moreover, we have provided a learning framework considering potential feasibility issues (e.g., temporal dynamics) in real systems.
+The numerical results have shown that our MARL-based approach can achieve good throughput performance without significantly harming the network fairness.